telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 1. Click on the **Disable Capture** from the **Network Capture Settings (BETA)** screen.

-### Modify Network Capture Rules
+## Modify Network Capture Rules

-By default, the **Network Capture** mode comes with the default active rules that will capture traffic from all IP addresses and processes working on ports 80 (HTTP) and port 443 (HTTPS).
-An additional rule also enables the capturing from localhost (`127.0.0.1`) on port 3000 - this rule demonstrates how you can add your own specific capturing rules within the **Network Capture Settings (BETA)** screen.
+By default, the **Network Capture** mode has the default active rules that will capture traffic from all IP addresses and processes working on ports 80 (HTTP) and 443 (HTTPS).
+An additional rule also enables the capturing from localhost (`127.0.0.1`) on port 3000 - this rule demonstrates how you can add specific capturing rules within the **Network Capture Settings (BETA)** screen.

 The **Network Capture Settings (BETA)** screen has a **Basic** view that simplifies the setup of the rules.